 “Time, space, existence” is a definition of three things that are slowly changing from architecture as monument to architecture as environment; from the 20th century to the 21st century; from industrialization to post-industrialization.
 We cannot control time as time is always flowing.
 Architecture also should be part of that kind of flow.
 I don’t know what will happen after I pass away after the office disappears.
 The only thing we can do is merge our building into time.
 The perfect relationship between time and architecture is to become one totality.
 And if we can achieve that kind of totality, the distance (between time and architecture) will disappear.

 One of my role models is the Buddhist priest.
 The priests often travel to different places and they speak to people with honesty, and through those communications with the local people they can achieve something with the people.
 I don’t want to stop my trip, I want to continue traveling and I want to continue speaking with people forever.”

 The video (click to play)

 About Kengo Kuma

 Born in 1954 in Yokohama, Japan, Kengo Kuma studied architecture at the University of Tokyo and, later, Columbia University.
 In 1987, he founded the Spatial Design Studio before establishing Kengo Kuma & Associates in 1990.
-Kuma’s works – sometimes characterized by peculiar envelopes that resemble hand-woven fabric – combine references traditional Japanese design and craftsmanship with innovative forms that often make creative use of state-of-the-art digital fabrication techniques.
+Kuma’s works – sometimes characterized by peculiar envelopes that resemble hand-woven fabric – combine references to traditional Japanese design and craftsmanship with innovative forms that often make creative use of state-of-the-art digital fabrication techniques.

 Projects currently underway include the V&A Museum Dundee and the 2020 Tokyo Olympic Stadium.